franckferman/MetaDetective/README.md

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>

+## 🐳 Docker Integration

+MetaDetective now offers a Dockerized version for easy setup and consistent execution.

+To set up and use MetaDetective with Docker, refer to the Docker-specific documentation available here: [MetaDetective Docker Setup](https://github.com/franckferman/MetaDetective/blob/stable/docker/README.md).

+<p align="right">(<a href="#top">🔼 Back to top</a>)</p>

 ## 🔧 Troubleshooting

 Encountering issues?
 Don't worry.
 If you come across any problems or have questions, please don't hesitate to submit a ticket for assistance: [Submit an issue on GitHub](https://github.com/franckferman/MetaDetective/issues)